 The goal of the Parameterized Algorithms and Computational Experiments Challenge is to investigate the applicability of algorithmic ideas studied and developed in the subfields of multivariate, fine-grained, parameterized, or fixed-parameter tractable algorithms.
-In particular, it aims to

 - provide a bridge between the theory of design and analysis of algorithms and the algorithm engineering practice

 - investigate the competitiveness of analytical and design frameworks developed in the communities

 - produce universally accessible libraries of implementations and repositories of benchmark instances

 - encourage the dissemination of these findings in scientific papers

 The focus for PACE 2016 was the identification of specific challenge problems and an exploration of the possible organisational models to implement the main goals.
 It is expected that the format of PACE in the coming years will adapt to the requirements of the community, and that lessons learned from PACE 2016 will be incorporated into later studies.
 Researchers are encouraged to join or contact the Steering Committee to influence these developments.

 PACE 2016 was supported by NWO Gravitation project ‘NETWORKS’.